 Worst Congested Roads in Wilmington

 At times, it can seem as though every road in Wilmington is congested.
 Aggressive drivers who are in a rush, distracted drivers, and impaired drivers end up causing a number of rear-end collisions in crowded conditions.
-Rear-ends are by far the most common type of accident in Wilmington, but some roads see more than others.
+Rear-ends is by far the most common type of accident in Wilmington, but some roads see more than others.

 The 4.3-mile stretch of College Road that lies between Gordon Road and Wilshire Boulevard is one of the worst roads to travel on in Wilmington.
-In a two-year timespan between 2014 and 2016, there were a total of 462 rear-end collisions here.
+In a two-year time span between 2014 and 2016, there were a total of 462 rear-end collisions here.
 That’s almost 20 accidents a month!
 The intersection of South College Road and Randall Parkway is particularly bad on this stretch, due to the close proximity of the University of North Carolina Wilmington, and the addition of students to the vehicle and bicycle traffic.

 Faring a little better, but not by much, is the 4.4 miles of road found on Market Street between Third Street and College Road.
 During the same time period, this strip of road saw 269 rear-end accidents.
 That’s over 11 accidents every single month.
 But the worst intersection in this area?
-Market and New Centre Drive by far, due to the car wash and several big retailers there, including Target and Walmart.
+Market and New Centre Drive-by far, due to the car wash and several big retailers there, including Target and Walmart.

 Of course, there’s one highway on which sirens can be heard throughout the day—U.S. 17 from Washington Acres Road to Sloop Point Loop.
 It’s not surprising, considering this is a major coastal artery for people traveling through Hampstead.
 Between the years of 2014 and 2016, there were 149 rear-end accidents.
 That’s likely to increase in the future.